‘Quiet Revival’ in All Ages Seen in Bereavement Support

 An analysis of feedback from the first 162 courses since its re-launch in 2023 has shown:

-• 39% attending with no previous church connection
+39% attending with no previous church connection

-• of whom 66% are choosing to attend the optional final session on Christian faith
+of whom 66% are choosing to attend the optional final session on Christian faith

-• and as many as 90% of the course leaders reporting that some or all of their participants want to stay connected with the church afterwards, with many expressing interest in exploring faith further, being baptised or confirmed.
+and as many as 90% of the course leaders reporting that some or all of their participants want to stay connected with the church afterwards, with many expressing interest in exploring faith further, being baptised or confirmed.

-Importantly, in line with the Finding Jesus results, the charity reports all age groups attracted: only 25% aged over 70, with 28% aged 61-70, 24% 51-60, 14% 41-50 and 9% 18-40, with more than 95% of all age groups finding the faith session of help.
+Importantly, in line with the Finding Jesus results, the charity reports all age groups attracted: only 25% aged over 70, with 28% aged 61-70, 24% 51-60, 14% 41-50 and 9% 18-40, and more than 95% of all age groups finding the faith session of help.
 Also, supporting the Bible Society’s findings, Generation Z are attending and appreciating the optional faith session at 100%.

 The charity has been trying to raise awareness of how The Bereavement Journey® is helping people of all ages to come to church and faith, anecdotally since autumn 2023, and formally since February 2025 with the publication of its Mission Impact Report.

-Why The Bereavement Journey?
+Why The Bereavement Journey®?

 The Finding Jesus report shows that a difficult or painful experience (32%), needing help with life (37%), and looking for meaning (34%) are the top three prompts for exploring faith - and that offering time, patient discussion, authenticity of example, hospitality and practical kindness, are the factors that help.
-These are the main drivers of bereavement and components of The Bereavement Journey programme.
+These are the main drivers of bereavement and components of The Bereavement Journey® programme.
 The report also describes ‘a picture of people having an encounter with God privately’ with the two main prompts for coming to faith being an experience of God (39%) and reading the Bible (27%) – which are opportunities offered in The Bereavement Journey®’s faith session at the end.

 Says Yvonne.
 “Our results are particularly exciting as they span all ages and many are small churches in villages and towns, and because many had just started out and had not reached the point of advertising externally.
 From what we’re hearing, those courses that are advertising to the public are experiencing as many as 100% attendees from outside church, with the same level of popularity for the optional session on faith.”